galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-peaks2genes/tutorial.md

 > * Press **Start**
 {: .tip}

-> ### {% icon hands_on %} Hands-on: Inspect and edit attribute of a file
+> ### {% icon hands_on %} Hands-on: Inspect and edit attributes of a file
 >
 > 1. Click on the file in the history panel
 >
->    Some meta-information (e.g. format, reference database) about the file and the header of the file are then displayed:
+>    Some meta-information (e.g. format, reference database) about the file and the header of the file are then displayed, along with the number of lines in the file (48,647):
 >
 >    ![Expanded file in history](../../images/input_expanded_file.png)
 >